 I was a sensitive, anxious child who’s greatest fear was of people being cross with me.
 Perhaps as a result of this fear, I learned to live in my imagination as much as I did in the real world.
 Amongst my earliest memories are my Mum reading to me the whole of the Lord of the Rings trilogy and holidays spent exploring the moors, woods and coastline of Devon where my grandparents lived.

 So, for the most part I had a happy and contented childhood.
-I would like to say that the teenage years that followed were a time of wild abandon and experimentation on the road to adulthood but, far from it, this was a difficult and painful time for me.
+I would like to say that the teenage years that followed were a time of wild abandon and experimentation but, far from it, this was a difficult and painful time for me.
 I buckled under the pressure to conform and succeed and became withdrawn, confused and angry.
 I struggled to make friends and found socialising intensely difficult and for a few years, not knowing who I was or how to be, I lived the life of a teenage hermit.

 When the time came to leave school I went to university because, whilst the prospect of university was terrifying to me, it seemed marginally less so than getting a job in the real world.
 Somewhere along the line I had decided that I wanted to work with wildlife and I chose to study Environmental Biology.
 It’s hard to say where the inspiration for this came from but I like to think it was the dreamy child still somewhere inside me dreaming of adventure, wildness and Middle Earth.

 I enjoyed university and my chosen subject and, upon graduation, I set out to become an ecologist.
 When it became apparent that there was little demand for ecologists with mediocre degrees and no work experience in South East London, I began volunteering with various conservation charities and local wildlife groups.
 I earned a meagre living working part-time for a DIY chain store.
 I used to like the evening shifts when it was pouring with rain outside and I would be the only one to volunteer to collect the trolleys from the car park outside.